-Keller Easterling, the author of Strelka Press book “The Action is the Form.
-Victor Hugo’s TED Talk”, is a contemporary architect and writer working on the issues of urbanism, architecture, and organization in relation to the phenomena commonly determined as globalization.
-Defining the Extrastatecraft as the operating system of the modern world, she is well known for her thoughts about infrastructure space and disposition in cities — the topic of discussion with the students of Strelka Institute in the programme dedicated to space and technology.
-Strelka Magazine summarizes five key issues of Yale’s professor approach.
+Keller Easterling, the author of “The Action is the Form.
+Victor Hugo’s TED Talk”, is a contemporary architect, writer, and professor at Yale working on the issues of urbanism, architecture, and organization in relation to the phenomena commonly determined as globalization.
+Defining the Extrastatecraft as the operating system of the modern world, she is well known for her thoughts about infrastructure space and disposition in cities — the topic of discussion with the students of Strelka Institute in the program dedicated to space and technology.
+Strelka Magazine summarizes five key issues of Easterling's approach.

 The following is from the interview with Keller Easterling

 Infrastructure space is an expanse one wants to work with, and at the same time it is also a field that is good to think with — a very good way to rehearse the habit of mind that focuses on matrix instead of object.
 There is no way to assess infrastructure space as an object: it is too big and not at one and the same place.
 It can’t be addressed with its shape or outline, but rather by its disposition — potentials unfolding in time and territory.